codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

 {% endraw %}
 {% endhighlight %}

-Notice that here we create two Docker images.
+Here we create two Docker images:

-1. The first docker image is created from `Dockerfile.dev`
+1. The first docker image is created from `Dockerfile.dev`.
-1. Unit tests run in the context of that image (`MyUnitTestDockerImage`)
+  Unit tests run in the context of that image (`MyUnitTestDockerImage`).
-1. The production application uses another Dockerfile
+1. The production application uses another Dockerfile.

 {%
   include image.html